 What is an allergy

-Allergy Mechanism
+Allergy mechanism

 Types and symptoms of allergies

 Skin allergies come in many varieties.
-Adults are more likely to suffer from eczema, and children are more likely to suffer from urticaria and atopic dermatitis.
+Adults are more likely to suffer from eczema, while children are more likely to suffer from urticaria and atopic dermatitis.
 However, the signs of allergies in children and adults are almost the same.

 Other types of allergies